javadsabbagh/jute/README.md

-# jute
+# jute-draw
-Jute is aiming to be an advanced Java-based diagram and drawing tool.
+Jute aims to be an advanced Java-based diagram and drawing tool.